cb-ci/ci-team-to-managed-controller-migration/README.md

 * 245898 jobs files overall have been synced
 * Time consumed (including verification): 11 minutes, 21 seconds

+# Conclusion:
+* AWS data sync can transfer 8 times more job data in around about the same time compared to the rescue pod approach
+* In other words: Data sync is much faster!
+* AWS documentation says it is up tp 10 times faster compared to any other approach
+* TODO: add link for AWS doc

 # Next Steps

 * Verify if S3 backup /restore is faster